spsforks/ziglang-zig-wiki/How-to-build-LLVM,-libclang,-and-liblld-from-source.md

 cmake .. -DCMAKE_INSTALL_PREFIX=$HOME/local -DCMAKE_PREFIX_PATH=$HOME/local -DCMAKE_BUILD_TYPE=Release
 make install
 ```

+Test to make sure the right version of LLVM is being used by running `llvm-config --version`.

 Then add to your zig cmake line that you got from the readme:
 `-DCMAKE_PREFIX_PATH=$HOME/local`